Women and the Economic Miracle

-Brinton argues that women had supported male workers and directly provided labor that is adaptable, so in this sense they support the economy of Japan.
+Brinton argues that women had supported male workers and directly provided adaptable labor, so in this sense they support the economy of Japan.
 Brinton also argues that Japanese practices will remain separate from those in Western countries.

-James R. Lincoln of University of California, Berkeley described the book as "In the revisionist tradition of Japan sociology begun by Robert Cole and Ronald Dore".
+James R. Lincoln of the University of California, Berkeley described the book as "In the revisionist tradition of Japan sociology begun by Robert Cole and Ronald Dore".

 Background

 The author used surveys and the Census of Japan as sources.
 The survey asked participants about their work history and questions about gender discrimination.
 The survey was administered in 1984, and conducted in Kodaira, Sapporo, and Toyohashi.
 A total of 1,200 people were surveyed, including men and women.

 Contents

 In the second chapter she compares and contrasts how the role of women in the Japanese economy versus the same in the economy of the United States.
 This chapter includes data used to analyze the differences and similarities.

 The author explores what she calls the "human capital development system" in the third chapter.

 The stratification between men and women by Japanese employers is covered in the fourth chapter.
 It discusses historical information such as the oyakata system.